 Contributed by Gainesville Ballet

-The building structure stands majestically on the Prince William campus of George Mason University as a cultural center for the arts in Northern Virginia.
+The Hylton building structure stands majestically on the Prince William campus of George Mason University as a cultural center for the arts in Northern Virginia.
 The location for the upcoming performance is 10960 George Mason Circle in Manassas, Virginia.
 The facility is rapidly becoming a destination venue for international arts organizations of every theatrical genre.
-Tickets for the eighth annual holiday performance of Gainesville Ballet are $35 for orchestra seats, with discounts for seniors, military, and children under age 12.
-Balcony seats range from $15 to $25.
+Tickets for Le Corsaire, Act III and a Spring Recital are $25 for orchestra seats, with discounts for seniors, military, and children under age 12.
+Balcony seats range from $10 to $15.
 Guests have the option to purchase from the box office at the Hylton Performing Arts Center, online under Gainesville Ballet at www.tickets.com or by calling (888) 945-2468.

 Information contained on this page is provided by an independent third-party content provider.
 Prince William Living Inc. and it’s staff make no warranties or representations in connection therewith.
 If you have any questions or comments about this page please contact firstname.lastname@example.org